ShMazumder/tinyYOLO/revised/revised_manuscript_part3.md

 | Raspberry Pi 4 | TFLite | 142.5 | — | 67.4 | 14.8 |

 **Key findings:**
-1. INT8 on Jetson Nano achieves 35 FPS — above the 30 FPS real-time threshold for typical edge applications.
+1. Jetson Nano INT8 FPS is `TBD` (must be instrumented with `trtexec`); whether it clears the 30 FPS real-time threshold is to be shown, not assumed.
 2. Raspberry Pi 4 at 14.8 FPS is suitable for non-real-time applications (e.g., periodic monitoring, agricultural inspection).
 3. TensorRT INT8 provides 3.2× speedup over TensorRT FP16 on Jetson Nano, and 2.4× over FP32 on T4.